North, South, East or West

 A Solatube dome faces the sky – the ultimate source of daylight

-A Solatube sun pipe allows light in to your room, much like a window.
+A Solatube sun tunnel allows light in to your room, much like a window.
 So, if it’s light outside, it will be light inside.

 However, we all know that a north facing window lets in less light than a south facing window – right?
 That’s because here in Scotland the sun is predominantly always towards the south.
 And similarly a Solartube dome on a south facing roof will gather more light than one on a north facing roof – right?
 Well not entirely and this is where it gets a little more involved.